lifecodeof/arcades/README.md

 # Arcades
-Arcades are special nfts that you name.
-And it can be recycled to turn into scrap tokens
+Arcades are special NFT's that you name and it can be recycled to turn into SCRAP tokens.

 ---